Red Yeast Rice (Monascus purpureus)

 Important Drug interactions

-STATINS — additive effects; do NOT combine with prescription statins.
+Statins — additive effects; do not combine with prescription statins.

-FIBRATES (gemfibrozil, fenofibrate) — increased rhabdomyolysis risk.
+Fibrates (gemfibrozil, fenofibrate) — increased rhabdomyolysis risk.

-GRAPEFRUIT JUICE — inhibits CYP3A4 metabolism of monacolin K (same as lovastatin); avoid concurrent use.
+Grapefruit juice — inhibits CYP3A4 metabolism of monacolin K (same as lovastatin); avoid concurrent use.

 Macrolide antibiotics (erythromycin, clarithromycin) — CYP3A4 inhibitors; increased monacolin K levels.